 Plus, you'll be saving lawyer fees.

 There are three types of Mexican visitor permits/visas you need to be aware of.
 The first is known as the FMM (Forma Migratoria Multiple).
 For US and Canadian residents, this is all the official documentation you require for visiting Mexico (aside from your passport) if you wish to stay no longer than 180 days.
-Here is the complete list of countries that do not require special visas to enter Mexico.
+If you're not from the US or Canada, make sure you read the complete list of countries that do not require special visas to enter Mexico.

 The Tourist Card